w3f/Grants-Program/applications/blockchainia.md

  - air dropped NFTs earned by completing in game tasks and leader board achievements
  - environment enemies spawned from on-chain NFT assets that funnel spoils back to its owner's wallet
   - a player prompt to create a wallet upon exit or completion
-  - commnunity driven DAO that manages the online server infrastructure
+  - community driven DAO that manages the online server infrastructure

 Future milestones will include updates to:
 - an evolving and expanding list of features through our open-source substrate pallet library